isoc-jp/bylaws/bylaws.md

 ## Article IX. - General Meetings
 1. The Annual General Meeting shall be held once a year.
 Additional general meetings may be held.

+1. The official language of the General Meeting shall be Japanese.

-2. The Annual General Meeting shall be the last meeting of the fiscal year.
+1. The Annual General Meeting shall be the last meeting of the fiscal year.
 At this meeting, the Secretary and the Treasurer each shall present a report.
 In addition, the election of officers shall be held.
 The Chapter shall hold meetings only in places that are open and accessible to all Chapter members.

-3. Notices of the place and time of all meetings shall be distributed to all Chapter members at least one week prior to any meeting, by Internet mail or by oral, telegraphic, or other written notice, duly served on or mailed.
+1. Notices of the place and time of all meetings shall be distributed to all Chapter members at least one week prior to any meeting, by Internet mail or by oral, telegraphic, or other written notice, duly served on or mailed.

 ## Article X. - Fiscal Year
 1. The fiscal year of the Chapter shall end on December 31st of each year.